 The shopping mall at INDIGO in Beijing opened gradually from March 2012.
-At 31st December 2012, tenants (including those who had signed letters of intent) had committed to take
+At 31st December 2012, tenants (including those who had signed letters of intent) had committed to take 84% of the space at the mall.

 The put option in respect of the non-controlling interest in Sanlitun Village is recognised in the accounts.
 The movement in its fair value during the year resulted in a finance charge of HK\$175 million, compared to HK\$259 million in 2011.